paulJRCurtis/risk-lab-site/content/Patching Controls with SSM/2-set-patch-baselines/_index.md

 - **Patch baseline** - the patches that are to be applied to an operating system to keep it up to date.
 - **Patch group** - the set of instances that patched will be applied to.

 Your task is to tell Patch Manager which patch baseline to use for your two patching groups.
+The patch baselines we will use are the default baselines for the **Amazon Linux 2** and **Windows** operating systems (note the difference between Linux and Linux 2).
+We will modify patch groups to be associated with the patch groups  ```jam-linux-app-patch-group``` and ```jam-windows-app-patch-group```.

-The patch baselines we will use are the default baselines for the **Amazon Linux 2** and **Windows** operating systems.
-We will **Modify patch groups** (the bold is a Hint) to be associated with the patch groups  ```jam-linux-app-patch-group``` and ```jam-windows-app-patch-group```.
+#### 1. Open Patch Manager - Patch Baselines
 To set a patch baseline open the AWS Systems Manager console and in the navigation pane, choose Patch Manager.

 If the AWS Patch Manager home page opens first, click **View predefined patch baselines**, this lists AWS managed patching baselines.

 ![ssm-patch-manager.png](ssm-patch-manager.png)

 Otherwise you will be taken directly to the **Patch baselines** screen.
 This screen lists the patch baselines for each of the supported operating systems.
-For some operating systems you may more than one entry - but there will only be one default.
+For some operating systems you may more than one entry - but there will only be one marked as default.

 ![ssm-patch-baselines.png](ssm-patch-baselines.png)